ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * Query: an example query to be applied to the query argument
 * Result: the query result as a list of JSON values that were located in the query argument
-* Result Path: the query result as a list of (normalized) paths into the query argument, giving locations in parallel to the previous column
+* Result Path: the query result as a list of (normalized) paths into the query argument, giving locations of the JSON values in the previous column
 * Comment: descriptive information
 </aside>